mubanjs/muban/STATUS.md

 + Add `Template` binding with support for extracting data from existing HTML, and re-rendering a given template with reactive data.
 + Add linked typings between `template` props and `data` computed for bindTemplate parameters

-**Todo**
-- Add a boolean to not re-render the template initially, and only when the passed data changes.
++ Add a boolean to not re-render the template initially, and only when the passed data changes.
   This could be useful for when you're never re-rendering based on client-side logic, but only rendering what comes back from the API after interacting with the page (e.g. load more, filtering).
 This would save an unneeded re-render during page load.

+**Todo**